jcs-legacy/API_Reference_Template/README.md

 your OS environment.
 Step one, run `./scripts/setup.bat`, this file will install all the dependencies you need for this project.
 Step two, run `./scripts/run.bat` in order to start the server.
-If you are running of Linux environment just execute the same scripts but with `.sh` extension behind.
-Step three, run you favorite web browser with `localhost:3000` and the following screen should appear infront of you.
+If you are running of Linux environment with bash installed, just execute the same scripts but with `.sh` extension behind.
+Step three, run you favorite web browser with `localhost:3000` and the following screens should appear infront of you.

 Manual Screen                                                   | Scripting Reference Screen :--------------------------------------------------------------:|:----------------------------------------------------------------------------:|
 <img src="./screenshot/demo_01.png" width="465" height="245"/>  |  <img src="./screenshot/demo_02.png" width="465" height="245"/>

+## Deploy on to server ##
+If you are ready to deploy your scripting manual application, run `./scripts/start_forever.bat` and the server will run even you terminated the console.
+If you want to stop the server, run `./scripts/stop_forever.bat` to terminate the previous started server.
+If you are on linux distro with bash installed, run the same script but with `.sh` extension behind.

 ## Code Section CSS Support ##